CHODEUS/orpheusmorebetter/README.md

 ### 2. Configure orpheusmorebetter

-The application stores its configuration in `$HOME/.orpheusmorebetter/`.
+The application stores its configuration in `/config/.orpheusmorebetter/`.
-In this container, `HOME` is set to `/config`.

 On first run, a default config will be created at: